Cray-HPE/docs-csm/install/prepare_site_init.md

                 emailAddress=dcops@hpe.com,CN=Data Center,OU=HPC/MCS,O=HPE,ST=WI,C=US
                 ```

-            1. Extract the issuer's certificate using `awk`.
+            1. Extract the issuer's certificate.

                 > **`NOTE`** The issuer DN is properly escaped as part of the
                 > `awk` pattern below.
 It must be changed to match the value